Cold molecules in HI 21cm absorbers across redshifts 0.1-4: Discussion

-In contrast to \pks, the CO absorption associated with \pkss\ is offset with respect to 21-cm absorption by $-$1180\,\kms\ but within the range over which CO emission is detected (Fig.~\ref{fig:PKS1245}).
-The 21-cm absorption coincides well with the CO emission (Fig.~\ref{fig:PKS1245}).
-At 2.3 and 8.6\,GHz, the radio source exhibits two prominent steep spectrum ($\alpha<$-0.5) components of similar strength separated by $\sim$25\,mas \citep[][]{Sokolovsky2011}.
-The radio core is not detected in these low frequency images but may be responsible for the CO absorption.
-The sight lines at cm wavelength, especially towards the counter jet and lobe, pass through the circumnuclear disk as well as host galaxy ISM.
-The non-detection of \hi\ 21-cm absorption, adopting $T_{\rm s} = 1000$\,K and line FWHM = 200\,\kms\ based on the detected CO absorption, corresponds to a CO-to-\hi\ column density ratio of $>7\times10^{-5}$ ($N(H_2)$/$N$(\hi) $>$ 0.7).
-This is significantly higher and lower than the ratio observed \pks\ and 4C+12.50, respectively.
-Overall, both the 21-cm and CO absorption lines seem to be tracing the galaxy-wide cold gas from the ISM and the circumnuclear disk detected in CO emission.
+In contrast to \pks, the CO absorption associated with \pkss\ is offset with respect to the 21cm absorption by $-$1180\,\kms\ but is within the range over which CO emission is detected (Fig.~\ref{fig:PKS1245}).
+The 21cm absorption coincides well with the CO emission (Fig.~\ref{fig:PKS1245}).
+At 2.3 and 8.6\,GHz, the radio source exhibits two prominent, steep spectrum ($\alpha<$-0.5) components of similar strength, separated by $\sim$25\,mas \citep[][]{Sokolovsky2011}.
+The radio core is not detected in these low-frequency images but may be responsible for the CO absorption.
+The sight lines at cm wavelengths, especially those toward the counter jet and lobe, pass through the circumnuclear disk as well as the host galaxy ISM.
+The nondetection of \hi\ 21cm absorption ---adopting $T_{\rm s} = 1000$\,K and a line FWHM = 200\,\kms\ based on the detected CO absorption--- corresponds to a CO-to-\hi\ column density ratio of $>7\times10^{-5}$ ($N(H_2)$/$N$(\hi) $>$ 0.7).
+This is significantly higher and lower than the ratios observed for \pks\ and 4C+12.50, respectively.
+Overall, both the 21cm and CO absorption lines seem to be tracing the galaxy-wide cold gas from the ISM and the circumnuclear disk detected in CO emission.
 The disparity between \hi\ and CO absorption lines is most likely due to the differences in the sight lines at cm and mm wavelengths.